jmcnamara/XlsxWriter/dev/docs/source/working_with_macros.rst

 What to do if it doesn't work
 -----------------------------

-As stated at the start of this section this feature is experimental.
-The Xlsxwriter test suite contains several tests and there is a working example as shown above.
+The XlsxWriter test suite contains several tests to ensure that this feature works and there is a working example as shown above.
 However, there is no guarantee that it will work in all cases.
 Some effort may be required and some knowledge of VBA will certainly help.
 If things don't work out here are some things to try:

 #.
 Start with a simple macro file, ensure that it works and then add complexity.

 #.
-Try to extract the macros from an Excel 2007 file.
-The method should work
-   with macros from later versions (it was also tested with Excel 2010 macros).
-However there may be features in the macro files of more recent version of Excel that aren't backward compatible.

-#.
 Check the code names that macros use to refer to the workbook and
    worksheets (see the previous section above).
 In general VBA uses a code name of ``ThisWorkbook`` to refer to the current workbook and the sheet name (such as ``Sheet1``) to refer to the worksheets.
 These are the defaults used by XlsxWriter.
-If the macro uses other names then you can specify these using the workbook and worksheet :func:`set_vba_name` methods::
+If the macro uses other names, or the macro was extracted from an non-English language version of Excel, then you can specify these using the workbook and worksheet :func:`set_vba_name` methods::